 For more tips for mindful spending, be sure to check out our article on Tips for Mindful Spending!

 Let’s be real for a second here.
 We live in a world where something bigger and better is always being pushed our way.
 So it takes constant vigilance to ensure we aren’t being swayed to buy something new when something we already have on hand would fit the bill just fine!

 We often find ourselves getting a new car just because “old trusty” is getting up there in miles, or upgrading our phones even though the one we have works perfectly fine.
 But extending the life of that automobile or electronic gadget, holding on to what we have for even a few more years, can make a big difference in our finances.

 For example, the average American has a car payment of $700 each month.
 If you decided to drive your car for an extra year, instead, it would be the difference of $8,400!
+(Or if you lived without a car completely it would save you $1M over a 30 year period (not kidding!))
 That’s a pretty big chunk of change, and just imagine what it could amount to if invested instead.

 We recently interviewed Katy Wolk-Stanley from The Non-Consumer Advocate.
 She’s famous for the phrase “Use it up, wear it out, make it do, or do without!”
 Katy makes it a point to buy almost nothing brand new.
 We could all take a page out of her book!